LordGeck/sf-pokedex/README.md

 # TODO list
-Garald : separate SCSS files by page, card system for pokemon grid Prime : consistent entities and real fixture (9 first pkmns), joins for correct data set in each page
+Garald : separate SCSS files by page, add flash message on deletion, use regex for capital letter names Prime : consistent entities and real fixture (9 first pkmns), joins for correct data set in each page, float (size ans weight fields) don't work properly in the database

 Find DELETE strategy for table rows